 Your vet has a responsibility to provide professional skill and care while treating your pet.
 If you believe that your pet was harmed, injured, or killed on behalf of a negligent or untrained veterinarian, it can be worth taking legal action against them.
 If you believe you can provide evidence that proves your veterinarian committed malpractice while treating your pet, you should contact the Animal Law Firm attorneys for a consultation.

 Our legal team can assist you in recovering the damages you deserve from the veterinarian.
-It is most common to be awarded damages for any medical expenses that were acquired while your pet was in the veterinarian’s care or the expenses that they charged you unnecessarily.
+It is most common to be awarded damages for any medical expenses that were acquired while your pet was in the veterinarian’s care, the expenses that they charged you unnecessarily, and/or charges incurred by another vet to save your pet.

 In our practice states, Colorado, Pennsylvania, and New Jersey, your pets are legally considered your property.
 If your pet has died as the result of veterinary malpractice, you can be awarded damages in the amount it would cost to replace your pet at a reasonable, fair market value.
-Basically, the amount it would cost you to currently replace your pet.
-If your claim does succeed, you will be entitled to recover damages for the veterinarian expenses, and/or the value of your pet.
-Occasionally, you may be able to recover damages for any loss in income you experienced due to a result of excessive or frequent vet visits.
+Depending on the facts of your case, you may be able to recover damages for any loss in income you experienced due to a result of having to care for your pet as a result of the malpractice.

 At The Animal Law Firm, we know that pets aren’t just replaceable.
 For most of us, they are not property; they are part of the family.
 Being a victim of veterinary malpractice is traumatic for both you and your pet.
-Unfortunately, because of the laws of the state, receiving compensation for emotional distress or your loss of companionship is not very likely.
+Unfortunately, because of the laws of the state, receiving compensation for emotional distress or your loss of companionship is difficult, but not impossible.
+The laws continue to change and evolve in this regard and as more and more people treat their pets like children, it is only a matter of time before the law catches up.

 In some cases, veterinarians are also protected by Good Samaritan laws.
 If a veterinarian has provided care for your pet with emergency treatment outside of their office, like a car accident, they will be protected from the law unless their actions fall under that category of gross negligence.
 The actions that your veterinarian took must have been so blatantly reckless, or knowingly disregarded the safety of others, for your claim to be admissible in court.